-Real estate can be shelters for families or a safe haven for one’s asset.
+Real estate is often the main component of individual and family assets and investment.
 To protect citizens’ rights and interests, it is therefore crucial for the government to ensure a fair and justified transaction process and market.
-The Taiwan government has implemented various policy measures, such as the Real Estate Transaction Declaration and property tax reform, to improve the real estate market transparency.
-It is now also proposing a bill to enhance the Real Estate Transaction Declaration through improved accuracy regarding property locations, the timing of transactions, and pre-sale price information declarations and disclosures.
-These policies have effectively reduced property flipping/speculation and market overheating.
-However, the Taiwan real estate market has still been less transparent than those of Singapore, Hong Kong, and other developed countries in the world.
-In addition, the amount of foreign funds investing in real estate in Taiwan has decreased tremendously in the past three to four years.
-Therefore, further government efforts are required in order to improve the fairness and transparency of the market.
+We recognize the efforts the Taiwan government has made in recent years to stabilize property values and improve market transparency.
+However, the Taiwan real estate market is still relatively less transparent and accessible to foreign investors than many developed countries worldwide.
+Hardly any foreign funds have invested in real estate in Taiwan in the past four years.
+Further government efforts are required to improve the fairness and transparency of the market.

 In Taiwan, the real estate valuation business must be conducted either by accredited individuals or licensed partners without incorporation.
-The Committee urges the government to accelerate amendments to the Real Estate Appraiser Act that would allow the incorporation of valuation service providers as legal entities.
-This move would benefit the overall real estate industry and help protect clients’ rights.
+The Committee urges the government to accelerate proposed amendments to the Real Estate Appraiser Act that would allow the incorporation of valuation service providers as legal entities.
+The suggestion is raised here for the third consecutive year, and is still under discussion with the Ministry of the Interior.
+The Committee urges the government to speed up the process and move this matter forward to benefit the overall real estate industry and help protect clients’ rights.

 The proposed change in the rules would relieve the financial pressure on professionals, since valuers hired by an appraisal firm would have limited liability instead of carrying unlimited liability as a partner.
 Moreover, as valuation companies would be required to hold professional indemnity insurance, clients utilizing their services could feel confident that their interests are being protected.